Garrett stays in NFC East, named OC of Giants

 Garrett will inherit an offense that turned to Jones this past season.

 The No. 6 draft pick out of Duke last year, Jones had his ups and downs as a rookie.
-He threw 24 touchdown passes and 12 interceptions and also lost 11 fumbles.
+He threw 24 touchdown passes and 12 interceptions, and also lost 11 fumbles.
 But the Giants are clearly committed to him as their future franchise quarterback.
-Eli Manning's contract is set to expire at the end of this league year.
+Eli Manning's contract is set to expire at the end of this league year in March.

 The Giants' offense has talent, with Jones working alongside running back Saquon Barkley, tight end Evan Engram and wide receivers Golden Tate and Sterling Shepard.
 Those five didn't play a single game together this past season because of injury and suspension.